Age-Aware Stochastic Hybrid Systems: Stability, Solutions, and Applications: Proof of Proposition

 By keeping the above inequality in mind, and given that $c\geq0$, we can deduce that

 Therefore, it sufficient to choose $m>ULU^*$ for the above Right Hand Side (\textbf{RHS}) to be strictly negative.
 In this case, there exists a sufficiently small $\epsilon>0$ such that

 Lastly, given eq. (\ref{inequalitiesonxxx}), we can easily choose a constant $k>0$ such that $W^{m}(x)\geq0$ for any $x\in D$.
 All in all, we can conclude that $W^{m}(x)$ is a Lyapunov function.
-Given that Dynkin's formula is applicable (see \cite[Theorem~1]{HESPANHA20051353}), then we can leverage it along with Fatou's lemma as done in the proof of Theorem 3.2 in \cite{yin2010} to obtain
+Let us now define $\overline{\tau}_D(t)=\min\{t,\tau_D\}$.
+Given that Dynkin's formula is applicable (see \cite[Theorem~1]{HESPANHA20051353}), we obtain